-- Even once you get your first period, it may take several months for your cycle to normalize.
+- Even once you get your first period after childbirth, it may take several months for your cycle to normalize.

-- Some may even notice that their periods improve, since pregnancy and childbirth have stretched the uterus and dilated the cervix.
+- Some women notice that their periods improve after pregnancy and childbirth as the uterus stretched and the cervix dilated.

 - Some will unfortunately have heavier or more painful periods after childbirth, which could be due to the larger uterus having more lining to shed.